-Hansen was actually in the preseason quarterback competition.
+Hansen was actually in the preseason competition to start under center.
 Four-year starter Travis Wilson won the job and senior Kendal Thompson is the backup.
-Whittingham made the decision to get Hansen's elite ability on the field one way or another.
-Whittingham said he runs a 4.5 40-yard dash and has NFL athleticism.
+Coach Kyle Whittingham made the decision to get Hansen's elite athleticism on the field one way or another.
+He's listed as 6-foot-3, 216 pounds and Whittingham said he runs a 4.5 40-yard dash.
+The coach said he has NFL athleticism.

-Hansen was a dual-threat quarterback who threw for 3,066 yards and 38 touchdowns and ran for 1,404 yards and 16 touchdowns as a high school senior.
+There is clearly a comfort level with Hansen.
+He's already been playing special teams and has gotten a few quarterback snaps this season.
+Hansen is an athletic dual-threat quarterback who threw for 3,066 yards and 38 touchdowns and ran for 1,404 yards and 16 touchdowns as a high school senior.

 Technique has been the biggest challenge so far for Hansen.
 Moving backward in coverage and detailing the proper footwork has been a process, but there are quarterback traits that are coming in handy.